newatoms/beta/_private/customers/readme.md

 ## How to add a pitch

-* Create a new [pitchname].md file at the following location: customers/[customername]/pitches
+* Create a new [pitchname].md file in the following location: customers/[customername]/pitches/[pitchname].md

 ## How to start working on a post

 * Create a new folder for each post: customers/[customername]/posts-and-research/[postname]
 * All research and needed files for blog posts are stored in the posts-and-research folder including the [postname].md itself.